ntechdevelopers/ntech.readmedoc/docs/source/08_dar/cookies_vs_sessions.rst

 Sessions are suited for managing sensitive data during user sessions, such as authentication or transactions.
 Secure and effective web development requires a solid grasp of HTTP's statelessness as well as the strategic use of cookies and sessions.
 Adhering to security best practices helps ensure that our applications meet performance and privacy standards.

+**Cookies vs Session Simplified**

+A cookie is basically a key-value pair that’s stored on the browser.

+**How does it work?**

+1. The user logs in to your frontend application.
+2. The frontend sends the request to the backend server.
+3. The backend server generates a cookie.
+4. It sets the cookie on the browser via the Set-Cookie response header.
+5. The user makes a new request to view a different page.
+6. The frontend sends the request to the backend and includes the Cookie as part of the header.
+7. The server checks the cookie for the user and responds with the required data.

+**Sounds good, doesn’t it?**

+But there’s a major issue with using cookies.
+Cookies are accessible via the browser.
+You can modify the cookie information.
+That’s why it’s not a good idea to use cookies for storing sensitive data about the users.
+This is where sessions come into the picture.
+The session contains a unique set of characters to identify the user.
+It works as follows:

+1. The user makes a login request.
+2. The frontend sends the request to the backend server.
+3. The backend creates a session using a secret key and stores it in some sort of session storage (database or cache).
+4. Next, the server sends a cookie back to the client.
+5. However, the cookie contains the unique identifier for the session.
+6. The user makes a new request to view another page.
+7. The browser sends the session ID as part of the cookie.

+This time only the server can validate whether the session is valid.

+**A few important points to note over here:**

+- Cookies can have a “Secure” flag indicating that it should only be sent over HTTPS.
+This is good for security reasons.
+- “HttpOnly” cookies restrict the cookie’s access to JavaScript, reducing the risk of XSS attacks.
+- Cookies (especially 3rd party cookies) raise a bunch of privacy concerns because they can be used to track user behavior.
+- While cookies can be made secure, server-side sessions provide additional layers of security against CSRF attacks and handling sensitive information.
+- Server-side sessions can be centrally managed, meaning you can invalidate, expire, or revoke them if needed.